The before-after transformations of hair transplant surgeries look fantastic.

 TL;DR

-▶ The hair transplanted during a hair transplant surgery is from the part of your scalp called the “safe donor area”, which is practically immune to male pattern baldness and DHT.
+▶ The hair transplanted during a hair transplant surgery is from the part of your scalp called the “safe donor area,” which is practically immune to only male pattern baldness and DHT.

-▶ Because of this, the transplanted hair will last for long years on the recipient area, safe from balding related to androgenetic alopecia.
+▶ Because of this, the transplanted hair will last for long years in the recipient area, safe from balding related to androgenetic alopecia.

 ▶ After a hair transplant, you can keep your entire head of hair for a long time if you adopt a healthy lifestyle and avoid activities harmful to your overall health.